 Whether you own an online store, develop mobile apps, or run a fashion boutique, chatbots are applicable in most industries.
 You can design their script in such a way that they mimic human-like interactions and do not sound robotic.
 You can even give a unique personality to your bot to enhance the customer service experience.

-There will be situations where chatbots aren’t able to offer a solution or understand the problem.
+There will be situations where chatbots can’t offer a solution or understand the problem.
 In such a case, the bot can give customers the option to connect with a live chat operator or create a help desk ticket.

 4. Share Auto-Reply Emails